danintel/sawtooth-faq/consensus.rst

 Where is the PoET SGX Enclave configuration file?
 ----------------------
 It is at ``/etc/sawtooth/poet_enclave_sgx.toml`` .
-It is only for configuring PoET SGX Enclave, not the PoET simulator (without SGX).
+It is only for configuring PoET SGX Enclave, not the PoET CFT (PoET without SGX).
 A sample file is at
 https://github.com/hyperledger/sawtooth-poet/blob/master/sgx/packaging/poet_enclave_sgx.toml.example
 The configuration is documented at